Sequential Elimination and Union Shapley Value for Group Assessment in Coalitional Games

 A special class of games is formed by \emph{unanimity games}.
-For a coalition $S \subseteq N$, a unanimity game $(N, u_S)$ is a game, where the value of a coalition is $1$ if it contains $S$ and $0$, otherwise:
+For a coalition $S \subseteq N$, a unanimity game $(N, u_S)$ is a game in which all players in $S$ are required for a coalition to obtain the non-zero value of~$1$:

 Unanimity games form a basis of all games.
 Specifically, for every game $(N, v)$ it holds that

 The weights $\Delta_v(S)$ are called the \emph{(Harsanyi) dividends} \cite{Harsanyi:1963}.
 The notion of dividends will play a central role in our paper.
 A dividend represents the additional value created by a coalition that exceeds what can be obtained by its subcoalitions.
 This follows from their recursive definition: